JoshIri360/mediassist-app/README.md

 ## Technologies Used

 - **Next.js**: For building the web application.
-- **OpenAI API**: For AI-powered symptom analysis and medical advice.
+- **Anthropic API**: For AI-powered symptom analysis and medical advice.
 - **Firebase**: For user authentication and database management.
 - **Google Maps API**: For location services and navigation.